 ecRad is written in Fortran 90 and has been tested using the GNU, PGI and Cray compilers.
 A prerequisite is the NetCDF library.

-- The new scheme is described in a paper in press in JAMES (Hogan and Bozzo 2018)
+- The new scheme is described in a paper in JAMES (Hogan and Bozzo 2018)

 - An older version is documented in ECMWF Technical Memorandum 787 (Hogan and Bozzo 2016)